DouglasOrr/DeepLearnTute/doc/diy.md

     print(train.y[0])              # 21 - label representation
     print(train.vocab[train.y[0]]) # L  - actual label

+_**Exercise** - complete the marked code to calculate the accuracy of your classifier._
+ - _**Hint** - it should be more than 50%, as you could achieve that by always returning "a"!_

+OK, so you were able to do better than pure guessing - but that was an easy "a" or "b" - what if you had to guess from `{a b c d ...
+A B C D ...
+0 1 2 3 ...}` - that's much harder!
+Writing more complex rules by hand is not going to solve this problem (which is why we're using deep learning.)

+Now we'll try to select a batch of data - this is a key part of training.

 _**Exercise** - use slicing to select 20 consecutive images (xs), and 20 associated labels (ys), without writing a loop._

-Now might be a good time to think - if you weren't using deep learning, how would you solve this problem - how would you figure out the ys from just the xs?
+ - _**Hint** - remember slicing: `data[start:end]` (the slice stops just before `end`)._
+ - _**Note** - this is your "example batch" - give your xs & ys good names, as we'll use them later._

 ## 3. Defining a Model